maxvonhippel/AttackerSynthesis/docs/Install.md

 	* See the example output at the bottom of this page.

-If you have any questions, feel free to email me at maxvonhippel@gmail.com, or, open up an issue in the Github Issue Tracker.
+If you have any questions, feel free to email me at maxvonhippel@gmail.com, or, open up an issue in the [Issue Tracker](https://github.com/maxvonhippel/AttackerSynthesis/issues).

 ## Example Test Output